 - Bible (1), Health (1), Nature(1), Maths(1), Music(1), Language(1), Speech(1) and History/Geography/Prophecy(1)

 - Lesson 2

 - Bible(2), Health(2), Nature(2), Maths(2), Music(2), Language(2), Speech(2) and History/Geography/Prophecy(2)

 - Lesson 3 … -> Lesson 13

-To understand how the Grades 2-8 lessons work and should be used, there are two files that are absolutely essential:
+To understand how the Grades 2-8 academic lessons work and should be used, there are three files that are absolutely essential:

-They are both found in the Sonlight Google Drive 2-8 Grade Lessons folder.
-We will take a more in depth look at this folder and what’s in it at a later stage, but for now let’s quickly take a look at these two files.
+The first two are found in the Sonlight Google Drive 2-8 Grade Lessons folder.
+We will take a more in depth look at this folder and what’s in it at a later stage.
+Spelling from the Scriptures is found in the main Sonlight Education Ministry Curriculum folder.
+Let’s take a look at what each file is all about…

 Outline for Lesson 1

 This is simply a sample outline or schedule suggesting how you should begin the Grade 2-8 lessons.
 Download this file, print it or read it online, and familiarize yourself with it’s contents.

 In a nutshell, this is an introduction for the parent and for the student to the various subjects that you will be studying in the Grades 2-8 Lessons.
 Basically it encourages the student to make a covenant or commitment to God to try to be more like Him every day – something we all should be doing!
 It is a short booklet of about 20 pages.
 You would go through this Rainbow Covenant booklet with your child(ren) before beginning Lesson 1’s various subjects.